mhucka/urial/README.md

 ## License

-This software is Copyright (C) 2021&ndash;2023, by Michael Hucka and the California Institute of Technology (Pasadena, California, USA).
-This software is freely distributed under a 3-clause BSD type license.
+This software is Copyright © 2024 by Michael Hucka.
+This software is freely distributed under the terms of the MIT License.
 Please see the [LICENSE](LICENSE) file for more information.

 ## Acknowledgments

-This work is a personal project developed by the author, using computing facilities and other resources of the [California Institute of Technology Library](https://www.library.caltech.edu).

 The [vector artwork](https://thenounproject.com/icon/bighorn-sheep-head-2608122/) of a sheep with horns, used as the icon for Urial, was created by  [Vectors Point](https://thenounproject.com/vectorspoint/) from the Noun Project.
 It is licensed under the Creative Commons [CC-BY 3.0](https://creativecommons.org/licenses/by/3.0/) license.